imazen/resizer-web/content/licenses/contribute.md

     - [Name] [Date]

-This contribution agreement is identical to the *Apache Individual Contributor License Agreement ("Agreement") V2.0* found at [apache.org/licenses](http://www.apache.org/licenses/), except for the following changes:
+This contribution agreement is identical to the *Apache Individual Contributor License Agreement V2.0* found at [apache.org/licenses](http://www.apache.org/licenses/), except for the following changes:

 1. Your agreement is with Imazen LLC, not the Apache Software Foundation, and the term "the Foundation" has been replaced with "the Managing Organization".
 2. The license preface has been shortened and the requirement for a physical signature has been removed.
 3. The fields for a physical copy have been moved to the bottom of the page.
 4. You may opt-out of this agreement for future contributions through an explicit statement, although your contributions will not be accepted.

-## Imazen Contributor Agreement V1.0
+## Imazen Contributor Agreement v1.0

+Imazen Contributor Agreement ("Agreement") v1.0

 ### License Preface